Sharks Are Older Than Trees, So Why Are We Wiping Them Out?

 If you’re not already fully on Team Shark, let me introduce you to a few species you’ll probably fall in love with:

-• Hammerhead Shark: Literal radar head.
+Hammerhead Shark: Literal radar head.
 Better eyesight, better electro-sensing, plus those weird-cool vibes.

 Shark Facts You’ll Want to Drop at Parties

-• Sharks existed before Mount Everest did.
+Sharks existed before Mount Everest did.

-• The word “shark” likely comes from the Mayan word xoc, pronounced “shock.”
+The word “shark” likely comes from the Mayan word xoc, pronounced “shock.”

-• Baby sharks are called pups.
+Baby sharks are called pups.

-• Some sharks can detect vibrations from miles away.
+Some sharks can detect vibrations from miles away.

-Sharks Aren’t Monsters, They’re Mirrors
+Sharks Aren’t Monsters

 If there’s one thing I want you to walk away with, it’s this:

-They’re not lurking in the shallows plotting a bite.
-They’re just doing what they’ve always done, keeping the oceans clean, balanced, and weirdly beautiful.
+Sharks aren’t the villains in this story, we are.
+Plot twist for ya, they’re not lurking in the shallows plotting a bite.
+They’re just doing what they’ve always done, keeping the oceans clean, balanced, and eerily beautiful.

 We’re the ones with nets, motors, and a tendency to destroy what we don’t understand.

-To educate.
-To preserve.
-To protect creatures who’ve survived literal eons, only to be threatened now by ignorance and greed.
+But the good news there’s also a whole lot of people out there trying their best to educate, preserve, and protect creatures who’ve survived literal eons, only to be threatened now by ignorance and greed.

 If You’re Into Sharks, You’ll Love…